 When an older adult gets cancer, the diagnosis sometimes coincides with other physical, psychological, and social losses that are taking place.
 These losses may include diminished sight, hearing, and mobility.
 At the same time, the loss of family members and friends begins to occur more frequently, and retirement may change an individual’s financial security.

 The Geriatric Psychiatry Program within the Department of Psychiatry and Behavioral Sciences provides psychosocial support during treatment and addresses the continuing needs of patients.
 Our counselors are available to patients during their hospital stay as well as on an outpatient basis.
-They also are available to cancer patients and their caregivers even if they were not treated at Memorial Sloan Kettering.
 In addition, our counselors can provide referrals to other mental health specialists — both within Memorial Sloan Kettering and externally — to assist in longer-term counseling needs.

 Our counselors are experienced in identifying various sources of distress, which are often associated with diagnosis, disease recurrence, non-response to cancer treatment, side effects from cancer treatments, and the changes that occur with a cancer diagnosis later in life.
 Counseling is open to individuals, couples, or families.
 Additionally, group sessions are available for patients or family members who might benefit from working with others in similar circumstances.
 Our psychiatrists can also prescribe medication when needed to address more severe forms of anxiety and depression.